STIS and HIV

 How Do You Get HPV?

 HPV is usually spread by direct, skin-to-skin contact such as during vaginal or anal sex with someone who is infected with HPV.
-Very rarely, babies are exposed by an infected mother during birth.
+Very rarely, babies are exposed by an infected birth parent through birth.

 HPV can be spread even if you don’t see any warts.
 Sometimes HPV causes very subtle changes on the skin that are difficult to see with the naked eye.
 HPV can also live on the skin without causing any warts at all.